ethereum/go-ethereum/src/pages/docs/index.md

 ## Welcome to go-ethereum

-Go-ethereum (aka Geth) is anEthereum client built in Golang.
+Go-ethereum (aka Geth) is an Ethereum client built in [Golang](https://go.dev).
 It is one of the original and most popular Ethereum clients.
 These documentation pages are intended to help users download, install and use Geth.

 ## Where to go from here